Kirani James: Professional career

 His domestic reception proved to be a euphoric one.
 Thousands lined the streets in preparation of his return, and he was greeted with an emphatic and vociferous national pride.
-Also upon his arrival the Prime Minister, Dr.Keith Mitchell announced Mr. James would be bequeathed government bonds totaling up to EC500,000, a commemorative stamp be crafted in his honor, a new stadium be named for him, and that he would be appointed a tourism ambassador.
+Also upon his arrival the Prime Minister, Keith Mitchell announced Mr. James would be bequeathed government bonds totaling up to EC500,000, a commemorative stamp be crafted in his honor, a new stadium be named for him, and that he would be appointed a tourism ambassador.

 In December 2012, James and Jamaica's Usain Bolt were named co-sportsmen of the year by Caribbean Journal.

 On 3 July 2014, at the Athletissima meet in Lausanne, Switzerland, he improved his personal best to 43.74, equaling the fifth fastest time in history, and the fastest by a non-U.S.A. athlete.

 On 17 November 2014, James and Jamaica's Kaliese Spencer were named the sportsman and sportswoman of the year respectively by the Caribbean Sports Journalists' Association.

-At the 2015 World Championships, James won a bronze medal in the first World Championship 400 metres race where three men broke 44 seconds.
+At the 2015 World Championships, James won a bronze medal in the first World Championship 400 metres race, in which three men broke 44 seconds.

 At the Rio 2016 Olympics, he won the silver medal in the 400 metres in a time of 43.76, behind Wayde van Niekerk's world record 43.03.
 The following year, James raced sparingly and was diagnosed with Graves' disease.

-At the 2020 Tokyo Olympics, Kirani James earned a bronze medal in the Men's 400m finals, finishing 3rd behind Colombia's Anthony Zambrano (Silver) and Steven Gardiner of The Bahamas (Gold).
-In doing so, he denied U.S.A favorite Michael Norman a place on the podium.
+At the 2020 Tokyo Olympics, Kirani James earned a bronze medal in the Men's 400 m finals, finishing 3rd behind Colombia's Anthony Zambrano (Silver) and Steven Gardiner of The Bahamas (Gold).
+In doing so, he denied U.S.A. favorite Michael Norman a place on the podium.

+Honours

 He was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to Sport.
+In 2024, following the end of Paris summer Olympics, he was appointed a Companion of the Order of Grenada (COG).

+In 2025 James was conferred with an honorary Doctor of Laws degree by the University of the West Indies.
+He was subsequently knighted to mark Grenada’s 51st independence anniversary, being made a Knight Grand Cross of the Order of the Nation (GCNG).